-You should be aware of the importance of incoterms before engaging in any foreign business transaction or signing any international shipment contract for shipping your goods to/from the UAE; it is critical to understand the rules that govern both the exporter and the importer’s responsibilities.
+You should be aware of the importance of incoterms in logistics before engaging in any foreign business transaction or signing any international shipment contract for shipping your goods to/from the UAE; it is critical to understand the rules that govern both the exporter and the importer’s responsibilities.
 This helps you avoid making costly mistakes that might lead to legal issues in the future.
 The Incoterms, which are special terms used between the parties engaged in a contract, is one of the most important issues.
-Anyone engaged in the trading world has to be aware of the importance of incoterms, and know the incoterms meaning and details.
+Anyone engaged in the trading world has to be aware of the importance of incoterms and know the incoterms meaning and details.

 What Are Incoterms?